Tejas2620/DeepFake-Detection-Using-GAN/README.md

 The model achieves an accuracy of **XX%** on the test dataset.
 Below are some sample results:

 ![Generated Fake Images using StyleGAN](./image.png)

-- Sample Result 1
-- Sample Result 2

-## Contributing
-We welcome contributions from the community.
-Please refer to the `CONTRIBUTING.md` for guidelines on how to contribute.

-## License
-This project is licensed under the **MIT License** - see the `LICENSE` file for details.